Mike Bercovici

-Michael Bercovici (born February 9, 1993) is an American football coach and former quarterback who currently serves as an offensive assistant for the Carolina Panthers of the National Football League (NFL).
+Michael Bercovici (born February 9, 1993) is an American football coach and former quarterback who currently serves as an offensive pass game coordinator for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Arizona State Sun Devils.
 He signed with the San Diego Chargers as an undrafted free agent after the 2016 NFL draft and has also spent time with the Arizona Cardinals and San Diego Fleet.

 Early life

 Bercovici was born in Northridge, California.
 He attended Taft High School in Los Angeles.
 As a senior, he was 240-of-399 passes (60.2%) for 3,755 yards with 37 touchdowns and only nine interceptions in 2010, he also recorded 103 rushing yards with three touchdowns.

 He was rated by PrepStar as the 91st overall prospect in the nation, and the seventh overall quarterback in the nation.
 He was also ranked the 14th overall pro-style quarterback in the nation by Rivals.com.
 He was offered an athletic scholarship to Arizona State University in June 2010, he accepted the scholarship a week later.